 A different look passed over the Prime’s face, one more difficult to identify, and when he spoke his interpreter hesitated and had to be prompted before repeating the words.
 “Is that a threat, Captain?”

-Tarshion swallowed, worried suddenly that perhaps he had pushed this man too far.
+Tarshion swallowed, worried now that perhaps he had pushed this man too far.
 Their repairs were far from complete, and although they had replenished some small portion of their supply of liquid fire, he did not relish the idea of combat with this Prime’s forces, which would surely outnumber his own exhausted crew and eventually overwhelm them, no matter how primitive their techniques and weaponry might be.
 “It is not a threat,” he soothed as best he could.
 “It is merely the truth.
 I implore you to heed and understand our warning.”

 “Merolate has long prided itself on its hospitality, especially its tradition of rendering aid without question to ships and sailors in need from distant lands.
 Long before the Union was even formed, it was known that the harbor of Merolate was safe even to her enemies when their need was dire.”
-The translation paused, and felt a distinct foreboding for how it would continue.
+The translation paused, and Tarshion felt a distinct foreboding for how it would continue.
 “Therefore, we will not set you adrift, as would be our right for the threats and general disrespect with which you continue to treat us.
 However, we ask now that you depart our waters as soon as your ship is able.
 Know that we would rather have had this relationship turn out differently between our two peoples, and that we maintain hope that in the future we will meet as friends and allies.”

 It had all the air of an official pronouncement, and Tarshion bowed in ascent, keeping the pleased smile from his face.
 “We understand, and apologize for the disagreements we may have inspired,” he responded diplomatically.
 “I too hope that we will one day meet as friends and allies.”
 He did not add that he did not think that was likely.
+His own, true hope was that there would be no further interactions between Pifecha and Lufilna for several centuries.
+It pained him to think of the losses that meant for exploration and discovery, but it was better than the alternative.

 He returned to his ship with Commander Crout, pleased with what had occurred.
 He had intended to depart as soon as possible, regardless, and could now forgo any pretense of priority other than getting underway with all haste.
 The potential animosity of a nation-state that still believed in magic and ran around with swords was of little concern to him.
 Evry would complain about not getting to make everything perfect, but they would be able to move in likely only a few more days, and then they would leave quietly under the cover of darkness.
 For himself, he would not entirely relax until they were safely out of these barbarous waters.
+After that, he would need to compose his report to the Board very carefully if he wanted to avoid turning Lufilna into another Grinou.

 From a quiet stretch of castle wall, clad in a thick cloak over his nightclothes, Kiluron watched the foreigners departing under the cover of darkness in their strange ship, which was now belching smoke and growling like some kind of mythical dragon come to life and harnessed.
 Doubtless their captain thought himself very clever, sneaking away while no one was watching.
 After all, surely if the foreigners hadn’t found anyone still spying on them, that meant no one was.
 Kiluron smiled grimly at that; he still itched at the condescending tone that had characterized all of his interactions with their Captain Tarshion.
 It didn’t help that, although rationally he knew that Prime Wezzix would probably have been treated in the same way, he couldn’t help feeling that it was because he was so new and young in his role as Prime.

-With the foreigners clearly sensitive to espionage, Kiluron had not been able to put people as close to them and their repair efforts as he would have liked, but he had still been able to keep at least a watchful eye upon them; the harbor being in a city, some watching eyes were practically unavoidable.
-While his men had not been able to learn the secrets to how the odd Pifechan ship worked, he had at least been able to keep them from wandering around Merolate without being watched, and he had known precisely how rapidly their repairs were progressing.
+With the foreigners clearly sensitive to espionage, Kiluron had not been able to put people as close to them and their repair efforts as he would have liked, but he had still been able to keep a watchful eye upon them; the harbor being in a city, some watching eyes were practically unavoidable.
+While his men had not been able to learn the secrets to how the odd Pifechan ship worked, he had been able to keep them from wandering around Merolate without being watched, and he had known precisely how rapidly their repairs were progressing.
 He had also been alerted immediately, despite it being the middle of the night, when the ship had seemed apt to depart imminently.

 “I must say, I hope that’s the last we see of them,” Kiluron muttered.
 “What an arrogant bunch.”